 Berkery Noyes: 2012-2014 Education M&As Worth $28.1 Billion

 Not only is venture capital for edtech startups growing–so, too, are mergers and acquisitions for more mature companies.
 The number of education M&A deals in 2014 increased 9 percent from 2013 (from 298 to 325); the value of those deals, however, jumped 25 percent from $9.12 billion to $11.4 billion.
-“The focus on education access, data analytics, and outcomes-driven technology products and services continues to shape the industry,” says Peter Yoon, Managing Director at Berkery Noyes, in the press release.
+“The focus on education access, data analytics, and outcomes-driven technology products and services continues to shape the industry,” says Berkery Noyes in the press release.

 K-12 Merger and Acquisition Market Looks Positive for 2015, Says Investment Firm